Yellow Split Peas Soup – Soupa Louvana

 • black olives

 1. Heat a large casserole on a medium/high heat with the olive oil.
-Fry the onions until softened and then add the thyme until it becomes aromatic.
+Fry the onions until softened and then stir in the thyme until it becomes aromatic.

 2. Pour the water, stock, peas and rice in the casserole and bring it to the boil.
 Let them simmer for 30-35min or until the peas and rice are tender.
 Remove any foam that forms on the top with a slotted spoon.